khulnasoft-lab/design.khulnasoft.com/contents/get-started/navigating-pajamas.md

 ## [Data visualization](/data-visualization/)

-A data visualization pulls insights from a data set into a narrative, allowing a user to explore data themselves and discover their own insights.
+A data visualization pulls insights from a data set into a narrative, allowing a user to explore data and discover insights.

 ## [Content](/content)